openhwgroup/cva6/README.md

 ```
 $ make sim preload=/home/zarubaf/Downloads/riscv-tests/build/benchmarks/dhrystone.riscv tandem=1
 ```
-There are a couple of limitations:
+There are a couple of caveats:

 - Memories should be initialized to zero.
+Random or `x` are not supported.
-- UART needs to be replaced by a mock uart which exhibits always ready behavior.
+- UART needs to be replaced by a mock UART which exhibits always ready behavior.
 - There is no end of test signaling at the moment.
 You are supposed to kill the simulation when sufficiently long run.
+- You need to use the modified Spike version in the `tb` subdirectory.
+- The RTC clock needs to be sufficiently slow (e.g.: 32 kHz seems to work).
+This is needed as otherwise there will be a difference when reading the `mtime` register as the RTL simulation takes more time to propagate the information through the system.
+- All traps except memory traps need to zero the `tval` register.
+There is a switch you can set in `ariane_pkg`.
+- `mcycle` needs to be incremented with `instret` to be similar to the performance counters found in Spike (IPC = 1)

+### Re-generating the Bootcode (ZSBL)

+The zero stage bootloader (ZSBL) for RTL simulation lives in `bootrom/` while the bootcode for the FPGA is in `fpga/src/bootrom`.
+The RTL bootcode simply jumps to the base of the DRAM where the FSBL takes over.
+For the FPGA the ZSBL performs additional housekeeping.
+Both bootloader pass the hartid as well as address to the device tree in argumen register `a0` and `a1` respectively.

+To re-generate the bootcode you can use the existing makefile within those directories.
+To generate the SystemVerilog files you will need the `bitstring` python package installed on your system.

 # Contributing